bibleexchange/church_ministry__textbook/en/0701_leaders-and-money.md

 # Leaders and money

-## What is the purpose of offerings in the New Testament?
+## What was the purpose of offerings in the Old Testament?

 We must remember that today we use some words in a different way than they were used in the Old Testament.
 Today, when we say "offering," we mean money.
 In the Old Testament, the "offering" was not money, but animals, grain, fruit, or drinks.